perezzini/meanSEED/README.md

 We can consider the `views/` folder as part of the server-side structure too: It contains the files (EJS files, in this opportunity) which, let's say, explain how to render information the files in `routes/` contain.
 The `index.ejs` file in the `views/` folder requires stylesheets and Angular config files to use Angular components.
 The "root" component in meedSEED is `my-app`.

 ## Client-side
-Here, all of our client-side logic is inside the `client/` folder.
-Here, the `app/` folder is where all the "Angular 2 stuff" happens.
+Here, all of our client-side logic is inside the `client/` folder: The `app/` folder is where all the Angular 2 "stuff happens".
 I've found appropriate to divide this folder into `components/` (other components that the "root" component -- the `app.component.ts`) and `services/` (here, `task.service.ts` is just a Angular service template).

 Remember:
 > TypeScript is a super set of JavaScript.
 Angular finds convinient to write TypeScript code.
 So, when we start the client-side app, TypeScript code must be compiled into JavaScript code for "browser rendering" using `tsc`.
+Don't worry, meanSEED does this automatically when starting it.

 # Set-Up
-meenSEED uses environmental variables to configure, basically, database and server port.
+meenSEED uses environmental variables to configure, basically, the database and server port.

-Once cloned GIT repository, at the root folder, add a .env file with the following keys (add correspondent values of your choice, like `PORT=3000`):
+Once cloned git repository, at the root folder, add a `.env` file with the following keys (add correspondent values of your choice, like `PORT=3000`):
 ```
 PORT